Hear Me: Our Summer (청설): What’s in This Title?

 Social Media Team

 🤟The soon-to-be released Korean rom-com film "Hear Me: Our Summer" depicts love signed by hands and felt by the heart.
-So whats in this title?
+So what’s in this title?
 A bit of hearsay.

 🎬 Main trailer (English subs):